 That’s all folks!

-LibreOffice is the clear winner for its nearly MS Office like features and appearance.
+LibreOffice is the clear winner for its nearly MS Office-like features and appearance.
 Users are not supposed to update the software frequently.
 Moreover, you can send and receive documents on Mac as well as other computers.
-In case you need more information about Microsoft Office alternatives, feel free to shoot us a question in the comment section below.
+In case you need more information about Microsoft Office alternatives, please shoot us a question in the comment section below.

 You may want to take a peek at: